Scholar-in-Residence @ African American Library at the Gregory School

 Terms of the Residency

-Scholar(s) are provided with a stipend of $3,500* in exchange for:
+Fellow(s) are provided with a stipend of $3,500* after the completion of:

-Two distinct public lectures, one held on the Rice University campus and another at the Gregory School in September following the residency period.
+Two distinct public lectures, one held on the Rice University campus and another at the Gregory School.

-All scholarship (publications, papers and online documents) developed in relationship to this fellowship must acknowledge CERCL and the residence program.
-Copies must be given to CERCL.
+All scholarship (publications, papers and on-line documents) developed in relationship to this fellowship must acknowledge CERCL and the residence program and copies must be provided to CERCL.
+CERCL must receive a copy of any master’s thesis or dissertation developed using research from this program.

 *This fellowship does not include housing, and fellows do not receive salary or any compensation beyond the $3,500 to be paid after all requirements above have been met.